Subscribe to Newsletter

 Anjing Banfa was formed in the mid-1970s and matured in the early 80s.
 Anjing Banfas is composed of weapons disarms, modern-day shooting techniques, survival techniques, and yes martial arts.

-At the time when this art was born you had the standard martial arts from Korea, Japan, and China but nothing then embraced a real warrior.
+At the time when this art was born, you had the standard martial arts from Korea, Japan, and China but nothing then embraced a real warrior.
 Other than Ninjutsu which wasn’t prevalent in the United States in those days, Master Peter Brusso saw the need to develop a holistic art.
 One that covers everything from ground fighting, standup fighting, survival, and weapons usage which didn’t exist at the time he formulated the art.

-As history would catch up, Master Peter Brusso continued to develop his martial art and all of the practitioners of the art, making the art even more rich than its founding.
+As history would catch up, Master Peter Brusso continued to develop his martial art and all of the practitioners of the art, making the art even richer than its founding.
 Which is exactly where it is today.
 It is a very rich art with some wonderful individuals who contribute to the art on a monthly basis.

-For example our black belt tests last anywhere from 3 to 7 days long.
-In our Anaheim Hills dojo we typically had black belt test of seven days.
+For example, our black belt tests last anywhere from 3 to 7 days long.
+In our Anaheim Hills dojo, we typically had a black belt test of seven days.
 The test teams actually took field trips as part of their tests, improve the dojo so that everyone after them can see their contribution, and had to perform plus organize special events.
 Almost uniformly, however ice night was always on a Friday night.
 Test individuals had to go in and out of buckets of ice as they were asked questions about the art and its founders.

 Every practitioners required to have a notebook.
 One of the first things we always teach everybody is to bring your notebook to class.
 But if you don’t pay attention to where your notebook is, we steal it.
 And then sensei sells it back to you for $20.
 People thought that was crazy.
 But how better to teach situational awareness to a martial arts practitioner then the steal things from them.
 If you stood up there and told him that they had to learn and pay attention to everything around them out on the street were they to get attacked, they say yet that makes sense.
 But there’s no skill building activity too ingrained in them that awareness of what’s going on around them better than stealing their note book.
 Sensei always has a reason for what he does and there is always a principal that points back to the practitioner survival.
 Sensei doesn’t steal notebooks for the money but rather to help develop the awareness of its practitioners which ultimately equates to their survival on the street.
 This is one of many “odd things” that you will see in Anjing Banfa.